 Working collectively makes it easier for us all to enjoy and look after the Blackdown Hills AONB.
 It also serves to strengthen and amplify what we can achieve.

-Our volunteer coordinator, Sammy Fraser, is working to identify opportunities and training for volunteers and to generate interest in volunteering in the Blackdown Hills AONB.
-Her aim is to cultivate lasting links between local groups looking for volunteer support and people looking for volunteering opportunities.
+Our volunteer coordinator works to identify opportunities and training for volunteers and to generate interest in volunteering in the Blackdown Hills AONB.
+The aim is to cultivate lasting links between local groups looking for volunteer support and people looking for volunteering opportunities.

-If you’re looking for volunteers to help you with a project based in either of the AONB’s in Somerset, Sammy would love to hear from you – email@example.com or 07977 402 399.
+If you’re looking for volunteers to help you with a project based in either, or both, of the AONB’s, we would love to hear from you – please email email@example.com

 There are community projects across the Blackdown Hills, many of which have benefitted from the involvement of volunteers.